Teleport User Manual

 $ tsh --proxy=work --cluster=production ssh db-1

 This is possible even if nodes of the "production" cluster are located behind a firewall without open ports.
-This works because "production" cluster establishes a reverse SSH tunnel back into "work" proxy, and this tunnels is used to establish inbound SSH connections.
+This works because the "production" cluster establishes a reverse SSH tunnel back into "work" proxy and this tunnels is used to establish inbound SSH connections.

 Teleport proxy serves the web UI on

 https://proxyhost:3080.
 The UI allows you to see the list of